-In a separate bowl, mix the dry ingredients: the flour, chocolate, salt, baking soda, and baking powder.
-Spoon in 1/3 of this at a time into the mixing bowl and mix just until flour disappears on low-speed.
-You do not want to awaken the gluten in the flour by over mixing the batter.
-Be sure to scrape down the sides of the bowl with a spatula as you mix.
-Repeat two more times, using 1/3 of the dry ingredients each time.
+In a separate bowl, mix the dry ingredients with a whisk: the flour, chocolate, salt, baking soda, and baking powder.
+Spoon one-third of this dry mixture at a time into the mixing bowl and stir on low speed until the flour disappears.
+Scrape down the sides of the bowl with a spatula as you mix.
 Mix until dry ingredients are fully incorporated into the batter.

-Place cake pans on the middle rack of the oven and bake for about 25 minutes, rotating the pans halfway through baking.
-Use a knife to check the center of cakes for doneness.
+Place pans on the middle rack of the oven and bake for about 25-30 minutes, rotating the pans halfway through baking.
+Use a knife to check the centers for doneness.
 If the knife comes out clean, the cake is done.
 If not, set the timer for five more minutes and recheck.
 Be sure to test each cake pan.
 When done, remove pans from oven and cool for 5 minutes.

 Run a knife around the edges of the pans to release the cakes from the sides.
-Turn pans upside down on a wire cooling rack and peel off parchment paper.
+Turn pans upside down on a wire cooling rack and peel off the parchment paper.
 Invert cakes and cool to room temperature.
-At this time, you could store them in plastic bags until ready to use, or go ahead and frost them.
+Once cool, you could store them in plastic bags until ready to use, or go ahead and frost them.

 Butter and Cream Cheese Frosting